-Deep shades of red, orange and brown are the ideal blush colors for those with dark skin.
+Deep shades of red, orange, and brown are the ideal blush colors for those with dark skin.
+"The trick is to choose a shade that looks crazy bright in the packaging," Ciucci said.
 These colors, unlike light powder pinks, will leave you looking radiant instead of washed out.
 Try a fuchsia (think dark radiant orchid) if your skin tone tends to be warmer; a bold tangerine if it is cooler.

 Sweep blush onto your skin in a circular motion at the apples, and then outwards towards the tops of the ears for a gorgeous pop of color.
 By targeting the apples of your cheeks with a vivid swipe of one of these shades you’ll be left with a beautiful cast of color.

 What pro makeup artists know – and are about to spill – is that a little strategically placed makeup can completely transform your face.
 It's the reason you hear celebs regularly credit their makeup squads for enhanced cheekbones, a luminous glow, and incognito psoriasis patches.
 When used correctly, blush can guarantee the lifted cheekbones you've craved (sans filler), make for a flawless photo finish, or hide embarrassing discoloration through their makeup illusions, according to Ciucci.

 Make a fish face and apply a cool matte shade into the hollows of the cheeks with an angled blush brush.
 To achieve, start at the top of the ear and drag the brush down to right before the underside of the apple.
 Boom, definition.

 To match the shade you'd naturally flush, take a selfie post-workout and try to find a similar blush shade.
 Apply that color starting at the apple of your cheek and blending down towards your jaw line, using your fingers to blend it in if it's a cream blush.
 Or, use a larger, fuller blush brush if the texture is powder.
 The age-defying trick may even get you carded!